 Manchester United manager David Moyes will look to test out new defensive partnerships before Nemanja Vidic leaves at the end of the season.

-Moyes is eager to hand opportunities to young central defenders ahead of Vidic's departure although he conceded this would likely happen closer to the end of the season.
+Moyes is eager to hand opportunities to young central defenders ahead of Vidic's departure, although he conceded this would likely happen closer to the end of the season.

 The Premier League holders went into the international break off the back of a dismal showing in Greece as they lost 2-0 to Olympiacos in the Champions League.

-Moyes feels the break denied them the chance to bounce back immediately from the loss in Athens but the Scot was pleased to see the likes of Darren Fletcher, Javier Hernandez and Shinji Kagawa play for their respective countries.
+Moyes feels the pause denied them the chance to bounce back immediately from the loss in Athens but the Scot was pleased to see the likes of Darren Fletcher, Javier Hernandez and Shinji Kagawa play for their respective countries.

 "It's allowed some players to get games, but it's also been a hindrance on the back of a bad performance and bad result against Olympiacos," he said.

 "We wanted to put that right much sooner but the way the fixtures worked out meant we didn't have a game.

 "We need to get back to creating more opportunities than we have done.
 We've played quite well in games but not scored and taken our chances.